What is mange?

 Your veterinarian will take deep skin scrapings and examine them under the microscope to diagnose this disease.
 The finding of larger than normal numbers of Demodex mites in skin scrapings confirms the diagnosis.
-Occasionally, the disease will be diagnosed by means of a skin biopsy in dogs that have chronic skin infections that have not responded appropriately to treatment.
+Occasionally, the disease will be diagnosed by means of a skin biopsy in dogs that have chronic skin infections and have not responded appropriately to treatment.

 How is demodectic mange treated?

 The localized form is usually treated with topical medication.
 The generalized form requires more aggressive treatment, usually in the form of oral or topical medications.
 There are several 'spot-on' topical treatments, such as moxidectin + imidacloprid (Advantage Multi®, Advocate®) and topical fluralaner (Bravecto®).
 These medications are used 'off-label' for the treatment of demodicosis.
 The term off-label describes the use of a drug for conditions other than what it was approved for.

 There is an injectable form of doramectin (Dectomax®) that can also be used for the off-label treatment of demodectic mange.

 Treatment for demodectic mange used to rely primarily on shampooing with special cleansing shampoos containing benzoyl peroxide, which helps to flush out and open the hair follicles prior to dipping.
 The dip used is a strong insecticide called amitraz.
 Because of the potential side effects of this treatment, and the development of newer and safer medications, this treatment is used less frequently nowadays.